laurasinclair/illustration-portfolio/content/work/illustration/frankie-magazine/index.md

 project_content:
   description: |
-    A self-initiated project based on an article published in Frankie Magazine, about maintaining a healthy relationship with the Internet.  <br />
+    A self-initiated project based on an article published in Frankie Magazine, about maintaining a healthy relationship with the Internet.
-    I wanted to explore the idea that being online can't be portrayed as all good or all bad, it just is a part of our lives.  <br />
+    I wanted to explore the idea that being online can't be portrayed as all good or all bad, it just is a part of our lives.
     How do we set boundaries?
-How do we let go? <br />
+How do we let go?
     Are we ever fully disconnected?
   work:
     - type: image